 Alice Bishop grew up in Christmas Hills but now lives in Thornbury, Victoria.
 Her first collection of short fiction, A Constant Hum, was released via Text Publishing on 2 July 2019.
+It was recently shortlisted for the 2019 Prize for New Australian Fiction.

 A Constant Hum is based on Alice's hometown’s experience of Black Saturday—Australia's worst documented natural disaster—and the resulting hardships people, especially women, face during the aftermath of bushfire.